Wednesday 10 September 2025

 They can provide support at Antenatal Clinic appointments if required.
 They can support women, along with the allocated community midwife, when planning care, as well as providing women with additional support on the Labour ward, Postnatal ward or on NICU if required.

-The SMHMW liaises with the Postnatal Mental Health Team.
+The SMHMW liaises with other support services.

 Our staff at Salisbury District Hospital have long been well regarded for the quality of care and treatment they provide for our patients and for their innovation, commitment and professionalism.
 This has been recognised in a wide range of achievements and it is reflected in our award of NHS Foundation Trust status.
 This is afforded to hospitals that provide the highest standards of care.